vcstools/rosinstall/doc/rosws.rst

 - rosws as shell command to switch workspaces (prototype in contrib/rosws.shell)
 - recognize SCM folders as such when adding them
 - provide tags and branches of distributed SCMs in tab-completion and info
-- shows whether updates are available on remote
+- show whether updates are available on remote
 - colorize outputs
 - a command to reorder elements
 - an option for ``set`` to change element position